marcelcure/FsnNodeHealthCheck/README.md

 THIRD: run fusion_health_server_VPS.py on your VPS  (#> ./fusion_health_server_VPS.py) This then waits for you to run FsnNodeHealthCheck.py

-FINALLY: run FsnNodeHealthCheck.py on your home PC
+FINALLY: run FsnNodeHealthCheck.py on your home PC (# python FsnNodeHealthCheck.py)